mesos/elasticsearch/docs/index.md

     --executorName
        The name given to the executor task.
        Default: elasticsearch-executor
+    --externalVolumeDriver
+       This defines the use of an external storage drivers to be used.
+By default, elastic serch nodes will not be created with external volumes but rather direct attached storage.
+       Default: <empty string>
+    --externalVolumeOptions
+       This describes how volumes are to be created.
+       Default: <empty string>
     --frameworkFailoverTimeout
        The time before Mesos kills a scheduler and tasks if it has not recovered (ms).